 The Museum displays & occasionally demonstrates an original B&SR box car (#51, built by B&SR in 1889) that has been completely restored and is also in the process of a major track expansion project which will utilize the last two surviving bridges from the Maine Two Footers, also owned by the Museum and original to the Harrison branch of the B&SR.

 For more than a year, while Fred built the doors and started milling the siding, Coach 11 has been on loan to and in operation at the Wiscasset, Waterville & Farmington Railway Museum in Alna.
-Once we are ready to start installing the siding the coach will return to Boothbay for the final stages of its restoration.
+Once we are ready to start installing the siding the coach returned to Boothbay for the final stages of its restoration, now in progress.

 The Mystic Valley Railway Society has selected our Coach 11 restoration project as one of the recipients of their 2018 Rylko Award.
 The award honors Russ Rylko, the founding and only president of MVRS for forty three (43) years until his untimely passing in 2013.